microsoft/clrmd/doc/v2_roadmap.md

 I really hope to find a better solution for testing the product.
 Since we require a crash dump/core dump to debug it's very difficult to have a sane checked-in test environment.

+# Changes from ClrMD 1.1

+Added features:

+1.  **Memory Usage** - ClrMD has reduced its overall memory usage.
+It also allows you to finely control what ClrMD caches to allow the user to trade performance for lower overall memory usage.
+Finally, we also allow you to completely clear all cached memory in ClrMD at any time to prevent OOM.
+This even works while in the middle of enumerating the heap.
+2.  **Thread Safety** - If ClrRuntime.IsThreadSafe returns true then you are allowed to call all functions from multiple threads.
+Please note that you likely will not see much performance improvements by running algorithms in parallel.
+The CLR debugging layer, mscordaccore.dll, takes a giant lock around most operations which means we do not get easy performance gains.
+3.  **Nullable Reference Types** - ClrMD fully implements nullable reference types so you will know exactly what you need to null check from the library.
+4.  **Architectural Overhaul** - ClrMD is now much less internally coupled.
+Most implementation types are now public, allowing you to use those types directly or to use the I\*Builder interfaces to "mock" objects.

+Removed:

+1. **Removed Blocking Object** code - This was buggy in its initial implementation and never worked right.
+We do not intend to support this or rebuild it in 2.0.
+2. **GCRoot moved** - Moved GCRoot to a new Utilities library.
+It will be fully supported and on GitHub but not part of the default implementation of ClrMD.
+3. **SymbolLocator partially removed** - ClrMD still supports communicating with a symbol server to locate binaries but it's no longer intended to be a general purpose symbol server client.
+4. **CLR v2 and v4 (prior to 4.5) support removed** - ClrMD now only supports Desktop .Net 4.5+ and all .Net Core versions.

 # Features slated for removal

 1. Blocking Objects - will be either reference code or in a separate library.